reality-engine

 In short

-reality-engine — Open-source temporal sandbox for simulating alternate histories and cause-effect cascades.
-Best for Futurists and speculative world-builders simulating long-term scenarios, Game developers creating narrative-driven simulations with branching timelines, Researchers studying historical causality and chaos theory.
+reality-engine — Open-source temporal simulation engine for alternate history and cause-effect modeling.
+Best for Futurists and speculative world-builders, Game developers creating narrative-driven simulations, Researchers studying historical causality and chaos theory.
 Free to use.

 We ran a structured research pass across product reviews, community discussions, and post-purchase forum threads to surface the patterns vendors won't publish themselves.
 Below: the recurring strengths, the hidden costs people mention most, and the cohort that consistently regrets adopting this tool.